Hamza-Azeem/library/README.md

 After your containers are up and running, you can create a database named library by following these steps:

 1. Access the Running Database Container:
 Open your terminal.
 Execute the following command to access the running PostgreSQL container.
 This command opens a bash shell inside the container.

         docker exec -it ps-database bash
 2. Connect to PostgreSQL:
 Once inside the container, connect to the PostgreSQL instance using the psql command:

         psql -U hamza
-3.Create the library Database:
+3. Create the library Database:
     After connecting to PostgreSQL, create the database by running:

         CREATE DATABASE library;

 After following these steps you can run the application without facing any problems.